Paul Hills

 Paul Hills (born 20 September 1972) is a former Australian rules footballer who played with Essendon in the Australian Football League (AFL).

-Hills usually played on the wing and after being recruited from North Ballarat he joined Essendon for the 1991 season despite not having played a reserves game.
-In 1993 he was part of the premiership side, playing 20 games during the year for 357 disposals.
+Hills usually played on the wing and after being recruited from North Ballarat he joined Essendon for the 1991 season, despite not having played a reserves game.
+In 1993, he was part of the premiership side, playing 20 games during the year for 357 disposals.

-The following season he suffered form and injury problems and until he was delisted in 1996 he managed to add just 11 more games.
+The following season, Hills suffered form and injury problems; until he was delisted in 1996, he managed to play just 11 more games.

+In 2024, Paul Hills was named at Number 100 in Don The Stat’s Countdown of the Best 100 Essendon players since 1980.